Asymmetric attractive zero-range processes with particle destruction at the origin: Introduction

 The characterization of the macroscopic behavior of asymmetric particle systems by hyperbolic equations has been initiated by Rezakhanlou in \cite{rezakhanlou91}.
-In the latter, the author derives the \emph{hydrodynamic limit} --the law of large number characterizing a particle system's macroscopic behavior in terms of a given PDE-- in cases where the microscopic dynamics are \emph{attractive}.
-He proves in particular that the macroscopic density $\rho(t,u)$ of the Asymmetric Simple Exclusion Process (ASEP), in the hyperbolic time scale is given by the unique entropy solution to the hydrodynamic equation $\partial_t\rho=\partial_u(\rho(1-\rho))$ on the full line $\R$.
-Twenty years later Bahadoran \cite{bahadoran2012hydrodynamics} considered the \emph{open} ASEP, where particles are created and absorbed at two boundaries with given rates, and obtained the convergence to the unique entropy solution on a bounded domain, satisfying the \emph{Bardos-Leroux-N\'ed\'elec boundary condition} \cite{bardos1979} in the sense of Otto \cite{otto96}.
-Very recently, De Masi \emph{et al.} \cite{demasi2021} have carried on with the study of the open ASEP, and considered its \emph{quasi-static} hydrodynamic limit with time dependent boundary rates changing on a slow time scale (w.r.t.~the hyperbolic one).
+In the latter, the author derives the \emph{hydrodynamic limit} -- the law of large \lj{numbers} characterizing a particle system's macroscopic behavior in terms of a given PDE -- in cases where the microscopic dynamics are \emph{attractive}.
+He proved in particular that the macroscopic density $\rho(t,u)$ of the Asymmetric Simple Exclusion Process (ASEP), in the hyperbolic time scale is given by the unique entropy solution to the hydrodynamic equation $\partial_t\rho=\partial_u(\rho(1-\rho))$ on the full line $\R$.
+Twenty years later Bahadoran \cite{bahadoran2012hydrodynamics} considered a class of asymmetric lattice gases, including the ASEP, with boundary interactions and obtained in a fairly general setting the convergence to the unique entropy solution on a bounded domain, satisfying the \emph{Bardos-Leroux-N\'ed\'elec boundary condition} \cite{bardos1979} in the sense of Otto \cite{otto96}.
+Very recently, De Masi \emph{et al.}~\cite{demasi2021} have carried on with the study of the open ASEP, and considered its \emph{quasi-static} hydrodynamic limit with time dependent boundary rates changing on a slow time scale (w.r.t.~the hyperbolic one).
 The quasi-static limit they obtain characterizes the slow transition between non-equilibrium stationary states due to the influence of the boundary.
 They prove in \cite{demasi2021} that the density profile converges to the entropy solution of the quasi-static Burgers equation with the corresponding time dependent boundary condition.
+Finally, Xu \cite{xu2021hydrodynamic} has further derived the hydrodynamic limit for the open ASEP with accelerated boundaries perturbed by stirring dynamics.